CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * 5 : Job terminated.
 The Add Version job did not finish in an expected state.
 Check the standard output or AIP Console for more details about the state of the job.
 * 6 : Application name or GUID missing.
 The AddVersion job cannot run due to a missing application name or missing application guid.
 * 7 : Application Not Found.
 The given Application Name or GUID could not be found.
+* 8 : Source Folder Not Found.
+THe given source folder could not be found on the AIP Node where the application version is delivered
+* 9 : No Version.
+Application has no version and the provided command cannot be run.
+* 10 : Version Not Found.
+The given version could not be found OR no version matches the requested command (i.e. No delivered version exists to be used for analysis)
 * 1000 : Unexpected error.
 This can occur for various reasons, and the standard output should be checked for more information.

 ### Authentication